DanialArab/Practical-Data-Science-on-AWS-Cloud-Specialization/README.md

 **File storage vs. block storage vs. object storage**:

-File storage stores and manages data as individual files organized in hierarchical file folder structures.
-In contrast, block storage stores and manages data as individual chunks called the blocks.
-And each block receives a unique identifier, but no additional metadata is stored with that block.
-With object storage, data is stored and managed as objects, which consists of the data itself, any relevant metadata, such as when the object was last modified, and a unique identifier.
-Object storage is particularly helpful for storing and retrieving growing amounts of data of any type, hence it's the perfect foundation for data lakes
+**File storage** stores and manages data as individual files organized in hierarchical file folder structures.
+In contrast, **block storage** stores and manages data as individual **chunks called blocks**.
+Each block receives a unique identifier, but no additional metadata is stored with that block.
+With **object storage**, data is stored and managed as objects, which consists of the **data itself, any relevant metadata**, such as when the object was last modified, and a unique identifier. **Object storage is particularly helpful for storing and retrieving growing amounts of data of any type, hence it's the perfect foundation for data lakes.**

 AWS Data Wrangler
 AWS Glue